ShahuPatil07/LS-Web-Development-/Week1/Introduction.md

   *CSS is really a vast topic.
 We will also cover one or two CSS frameworks later in LearnerSpace.
 So just be comfortable with the basics , do the assignments and learn more and more.*

+  **You can practice CSS-Basic,intermediate,advanced and grid+flexbox through [Practice Folder](./Practice).
+Just [Download](./README.md) that folder and open in visual studio code.
+You have to achieve the goal.png image by editing your html and css files.
+Solution is also available.
+But first try by your own.**

 ## **Javascript**

 JavaScript is a cross-platform, object-oriented scripting language used to make webpages interactive.
 It adds dynamic functionality and complex features like interactivity and animation to web pages.
 Together with HTML and CSS, JavaScript forms the foundation of web development.
 When a web page does more than just display static information, such as showing timely content updates, interactive maps, or animated graphics, JavaScript is likely involved.
 It allows you to create dynamically updating content, control multimedia, and perform various other tasks.